lynchdean/tic-tac-toe/README.md

 # tic-tac-toe
-Expanding upon the React tic-tac-toe tutorial
+Expanding improving upon the React tic-tac-toe tutorial

 ## Improvements:
 - [x] Display the location for each move in the format (col, row) in the move history list